 SAFETY REMAINS A TOP PRIORITY FOR FROZEN FOOD

-Whether on World Food Safety or around the year, AFFI remains committed to delivering resources that elevate food safety across the frozen food supply chain.
-Through the tools and materials AFFI provides, the institute helps the industry identify potential food safety issues and implement best practices.
+Whether on World Food Safety Day or year-round, AFFI remains committed to delivering resources that elevate food safety across the frozen food supply chain.
+Through the tools and materials AFFI provides, the institute helps the industry identify potential food safety risks and implement best practices for control and prevention of these risks.
 With a focus on continued collaboration and scientific research, AFFI members come together to advance food safety for the industry and support policies grounded in science.
-Visit the Food Safety Zone today to learn more about the year-round commitment to food safety.
+Visit AFFI’s Food Safety Zone today to learn more about the year-round commitment to food safety.